qtmspin/alpaca_api_service/docs/artificial-orders.md

 ## Overview

 Artificial orders are a mechanism for handling stop and stop-limit orders during pre-market (4:30 AM - 9:30 AM Eastern) and post-market (4:00 PM - 8:00 PM Eastern) hours when these order types aren't supported by the exchange.
-The Alpaca API Service implements an artificial order system that monitors prices and executes market or limit orders when trigger conditions are met.
+The Alpaca API Service implements an artificial order system that uses WebSocket connections for real-time price monitoring with sub-100ms latency, executing market or limit orders immediately when trigger conditions are met.

 ## Market Hours